-In 2010, Dun & Bradstreet’s Global Risk Indicator, which assesses economic, commercial, external and political risk to provide risk ratings for 131 countries around the world, ranked Australia equal first alongside Canada, Norway and Switzerland.
+In 2012, Dun & Bradstreet’s Global Risk Indicator, which assesses economic, commercial, external and political risk to provide risk ratings for 131 countries around the world, ranked Australia equal first safest trade and foreign investment location globally alongside Canada, Germany, Norway, Sweden and Switzerland.

-The World Bank’s Doing Business 2010 report ranked Australia among the top 10 countries in the world for ease of doing business.
+It requires just two days for regulatory procedures to start a business and the World Bank’s Doing Business 2012 report ranked Australia among the top 10 countries in the world for ease of doing business.

 Australia’s currency is fully internationalised, and there are no restrictions on access to credit or loan facilities, or capital flows.